-A List of Over-The-Counter Medications You Can Take While Pregnant
+A List of Over-the-Counter Medications You Can Take While Pregnant

 As wonderful as pregnancy can be, there’s no denying the toll it takes on your body.
-After all, your immune system changes during those nine+ months and works extra hard to protect both you and baby.
+After all, your immune system changes during those nine+ months and works extra hard to protect you and baby.
 While those changes are incredibly complex and designed to help provide immune responses to baby as they grow, it can also make minor illnesses—like a cold—more common during pregnancy.
 But when you’re dealing with a cough, cold, allergies or other ailments, which pregnancy-safe medications can you take over-the-counter (OTC), and which should you avoid?
 And what dosage should you stick to?
-Below, we asked the experts for a list of medications you can take while pregnant, as well as what you need to know beforehand.
+Below, we asked experts for a list of medications you can take while pregnant, as well as what you need to know beforehand.

 If you’re feeling a little under the weather, you’re likely wondering what medicine you can take while pregnant.
 While there are many over-the-counter medications that are safe to use during pregnancy, there are also plenty that are not.
-Before heading to your local pharmacy, you should always to check in with your ob-gyn or midwife.
+Before heading to your local pharmacy, you should always check in with your ob-gyn or midwife.
 Here’s why:

 Medicine may affect you differently during pregnancy